udaychandra/junit-tribuo/README.md

 Prediction(maxLabel=(EXPECTED,...
 ```

-When an anomaly is detected, we see something like this:
+When the model detects an anomaly, we see something like this:
 ```bash
 Prediction(maxLabel=(ANOMALOUS,...
 ```